 Can I keep my fish?
 Many boats will say NO!
 Income from the sale of fish is a calculated part of the boat and crews income.
 There's a few of us here (like me) that don't play that game.
 The captains that allow you to keep fish will often even fillet it for you too (I fillet fish for my customers ).
 Even with this in mind though, there are some restrictions and things to consider:

 You can't take your fish to a restaurant or hotel and have them cook it for you.
-Hawaii Dept. of Health Title 11, Subchapter 2-20b prevents food establishments from accepting food from any non-regulated sources.
+Hawaii Dept. of Health Title 11 Chapter 12-20b prevents food establishments from accepting food from any non-regulated sources.

-There aren't any places here that freeze and pack fish for the general public.
+Unlike Alaska, there aren't any places here that freeze, pack and ship fish for the general public.
+People generally don't come fishing here with the mind set of packing out a bunch of frozen fish.
+A lot of people are just looking to eat some fish during their stay in Kona but sometimes people want to take some fresh fish back home with them.
 The best way to get fish back home is to take it back as "checked-in" baggage.
 Use a soft ice chest and some frozen ice packs.
 Regular ice is not allowed in your baggage.
 A small amount of dry ice can be used but ice packs are best.
 K-Mart and Wall-Mart have both items real cheap.
 You should try to take your fish back with you fresh.
 Don't freeze it!
 Freezing fish takes away texture and taste.
 White meat fish will easily stay fresh for a week.

 What if I want to have my fish mounted?
 There are only a few places in the U.S. that do this.
 Most of them are in Florida.
 Little or none of the actual fish goes in to making a mount.
 They're commonly made of fiberglass.
 Sometimes actual fins or in the case of marlin, the actual bill can be used.
 Bill mounts (actual bill required) are also common.
 Your captain/crew will have a price list and all the paperwork required to have these made.